-Dr Cumming is one of the country's leading experts on growth and maturation and has been working with the Premier League to improve their bio-banding systems, as well as helping to design and evaluate tournaments.
+We asked Dr Sean Cumming, a senior lecturer in sport and exercise science at The University of Bath, to help.
+Dr Cumming is one of the country's leading experts on growth and maturation and has been advising the Premier League on how to improve their bio-banding systems.

 Players who mature in advance of their peers possess notable advantages in terms of size and athleticism, resulting in greater success and an increased likelihood of being selected and retained.

-5. Don't smaller players benefit from being the underdog though?
+5. Smaller players benefit from being the underdog

 Bio-banding does not removes this challenge though, because it serves as an adjunct to age group competition, not a replacement.
 These benefits will only occur if the late developers are retained by the Academy though.
 Research by Dr Amanda Johnson, the former Academy physio at Manchester United and a leading expert on maturation, showed that late developers were up to 20 times less likely to be represented than their early maturing peers.

-7. Does bio-banding take account of psychological and technical development?
+7. It doesn't take account of psychological and technical development

-8. Bio-banding is no substitute for the keen eye of the scout
+8. The keen eye of the scout is enough

 Coaches and scouts may recognise the impact of maturation on player performance and selection, but there is no evidence to prove they are able successfully account for these factors.
 In fact a recent study by David Mann with PSV Eindhoven showed that scouts' evaluations of player potential were heavily skewed by relative age, with the oldest players being consistently ranked as better.
 Only when players were asked to wear numbered bibs indicating their order of birth were the scouts able to account for this bias.
 At Bath University, we have just completed an identical study, but with maturation, rather than relative age, and the strategy was equally successful in removing the bias towards the early maturer.